Work and Family Mobility Act

 BIO, fully supports the Act as a way to empower our immigrant neighbors to live independent lives and contribute to the success of the Berkshires.
 And it's a way to protect our community members while making sure that all our state’s drivers pass the same test and understand the rules of the road.

 Taking Urgent Action

-We were able to secure endorsements from public officials such as Pittsfield's Mayor Tyer, North Adams' Mayor Bernard, and Reps.
+We were able to secure endorsements from public officials such as Pittsfield's Mayor Tyer, former North Adams' Mayor Bernard, and Reps.
 Mark and Pignatelli.